Commercial Property Insurance Overview

 - 20 days advance notice if cancelled within the first 90 days.

 Per s.
-627.43141, F.S., a property and casualty contract renewal may contain a change in policy terms.
-If a renewal contains such a change, the insurer must give the named insured written notice of the change.
-This notice may be included with the notice of renewal premium required by ss.
-627.4133 and F.S.
-627.728, F.S., or sent separately within the specified timeframe.
-Some policies that fall within this category are personal auto, commercial and residential property, worker's compensation, employer's liability, inland marine, personal liability and watercraft and policies issued by Surplus Lines companies.
-The insurer must also provide a sample copy of the notice to the named insured's insurance agent before or at the same time the notice is provided to the named insured.
-The notice must be entitled "Notice of Change in Policy Terms."
+627.43141, F.S., an Admitted insurer may change the policy terms at renewal.
+If a renewal contains such a change, the Admitted insurer must give the named insured a written notice of the change.
+This notice may be included with the notice of renewal premium required by s.
+627.4133, Florida Statutes.
+The Admitted insurer must also provide a sample copy of the notice to the named insured's insurance agent before or at the same time the notice is provided to the named insured.
+The notice must be in in bold type of at least 14 points and entitled "Notice of Change in Policy Terms".

 A renewal policy, which includes the addition of optional coverage that increases the premium to the insured, may not use the "Notice of Change in Policy Terms" to add the optional coverage to the policy unless the insured affirmatively indicates to the insurer or agent that they approve the addition of the optional coverage.
 Optional coverage is defined as the addition of new insurance coverage that has not previously been requested or approved by the policyholder.